cnrancher/hangar/README.md

 # image-tools

-`image-tools` is a tool for mirror/copy multi-arch container images from the public registry to your own personal registry with manifest list support.
+`image-tools` is a tool for mirroring/copying multi-arch container images from the public registry to your own personal registry with manifest list support.

-You can use `image-tools mirror` command to mirror images from source registry to your own registry.
+You can use the `image-tools mirror` command to mirror images from the source registry to your own registry.

-Or you can use `image-tools save` and `image-tools load` commands to save the images from public registry to `tar.gz` tarball and then load it into your private registry in air-gap mode.
+Or you can use the `image-tools save` and `image-tools load` commands to save the images from the public registry to the tar archive and then load them into your private registry in air-gap mode.

 ## Docs